-The truth is that “two years” is not just a significant number to me right now because I moved to Korea two years ago; it also happens to be the amount of time I am committing to be part of church plant team down in Busan, a seaside city at the Southern tip of Korea.
-A team of six of us are going down to join a church campus that was planted a year and a half ago.
+The truth is that two years is not just a significant number to me right now because I moved to Korea two years ago; it also happens to be the amount of time I am committing to be part of a church plant team down in Busan, a seaside city at the Southern tip of Korea.
+A team of 6 of us are going down to join a church campus that was planted a year and a half ago.

 The leaders at my church asked me to consider the move so long ago, and I said yes so long ago (two days after they asked), that all this seems like old news to me, but as my pastor publicly announced our team today, I was reminded that this is actually a pretty big deal.

-I know that just as He has already provided for me relationally, He will provide for me in every way through this transition: job, housing, community, connections, opportunities, everything.
+I know that just as God has already provided for me relationally, God will provide for me in every way through this transition: job, housing, community, connections, opportunities, everything.
 I can’t wait to see what happens.
 (Plus, I’ll be living near the beach!
 And housing is much cheaper, so I’ll finally get to live in a nicer place!
-Woot, woot!)
+Woohoo!)

 God has always been on my side.
 He has been guiding me my whole life.
-But I have to say that it’s different when you have a community around you that manifests His love and wisdom to you day by day.
+But I have to say that it’s different when you have a community around you that manifests God’s love and wisdom to you day by day.
 It’s different when you are part of a TEAM that is committed to one another.
 It’s different when you know you are covered by the protection of spiritual leaders who you are committed to and who have committed themselves to you.
-It’s different when you can skype with your future pastor and leader and hear them say that you are already part of the family.
+It’s different when you can video chat with your future pastors and leaders and hear them say that you are already part of the family.

 4 thoughts on “The Next Two Years: Busan Church Plant”